 The Centers for Disease Control and Prevention (CDC) updated its guidance on when people need to wear a mask—due, in part, to the COVID-19 Delta variant.
 The recommendations are different for vaccinated and unvaccinated people, and keep in mind, most children are still unvaccinated.
-Find out whether—and where—you should still be wearing a face covering.
+Find out when—and where—you should still be wearing a face covering.

-Based on the available and growing body of evidence, scientists have determined that all three available COVID-19 vaccines—Pfizer, Moderna, and Johnson & Johnson—are both safe and effective at preventing serious illness and death from COVID-19.
-Not only have laboratory tests shown them to be extremely effective, real-world conditions have also supported that conclusion.
-Scientists have found that receiving even one dose of the two-dose types (Pfizer and Moderna) provides some protection against infection and illness, though you aren’t considered fully vaccinated until two weeks after the second dose (or after the first and only dose of the Johnson & Johnson vaccine).
+All three available COVID-19 vaccines—Pfizer, Moderna, and Johnson & Johnson—are both safe and effective at preventing serious illness and death from COVID-19, including the currently circulating Delta variant.
+Scientists found that both shots of either of the two-dose vaccine types (Pfizer and Moderna) are necessary to provide good protection against infection and illness caused by the Delta variant.
+You are considered fully vaccinated two weeks after your second dose (or after the first and only dose of the Johnson & Johnson vaccine).
 Infections can still occur in vaccinated people, but they are generally mild and do not lead to serious disease or hospitalization.
 Most people hospitalized with COVID-19 are unvaccinated.

 Scientists don’t yet know how long the vaccines will protect people from the virus.
 There is some evidence that vaccination has the potential to offer many years of protection.
 However, some doctors think booster shots will be necessary in the future.

-Vaccinated people should still wear a mask when they:
+To summarize, vaccinated people should wear a mask when they:

 - Visit a correctional facility or homeless shelter

 The recommendations for unvaccinated people haven’t changed—masks and physical distancing are still necessary in most situations.
 This includes most children, as the CDC only recently approved the Pfizer vaccine for children as young as 12 years old.
-Children younger than 12 have not been approved to get any vaccine yet, although clinical trials are in progress.
+Children younger than 12 cannot get the vaccine yet, although clinical trials are in progress.

-Unvaccinated people can safely go without masks in limited situations, including:
+Unvaccinated people may safely go without masks in limited situations, including:

 - Small outdoor get-togethers with people who are fully vaccinated